cerner/smart-on-fhir-tutorial/source/index.html.md

 User Scopes | None
 Patient Scopes | Locate the ***Patient Scopes*** table and select the ***Patient*** read and ***Observation*** read scopes.

-Specifying user scopes or patient scopes will result a slightly different testing workflow.
+Specifying user scopes or patient scopes will result in a slightly different testing workflow.
 See this section: [Test your App](#test-your-app).
+More information about the patient level scope vs. user level scope can be found in this [spec](http://hl7.org/fhir/smart-app-launch/scopes-and-launch-context/index.html#scopes-for-requesting-clinical-data).

 Click "Register" to complete the process.
 This will add the app to your account and create a client id for app authorization.